 • Adjust rack to top position and preheat oven to 450 degrees.
 Wash and dry produce. • Peel and mince or grate ginger until you have 1 tsp (2 tsp for 4 servings). • Heat a drizzle of oil in a small pot over medium-high heat.
 Add ginger; cook, stirring, until fragrant, 30 seconds. • Stir in 1 cup water (2 cups for 4), stock concentrate, and half the soy sauce (you’ll use the rest in step 3).
 Bring to a boil, then stir in quinoa.
 Cover and reduce to a low simmer.
 Cook until quinoa is tender and water has evaporated, 15-20 minutes. • Keep covered off heat until ready to serve.

 • In a large bowl, whisk together half the chili sauce (you’ll use the rest in the next step), remaining soy sauce, and a drizzle of oil.
-Add broccoli and stir until coated, then spread out on a baking sheet. • Roast on top rack until browned and tender, 12-15 minutes. • Once broccoli is done, carefully transfer back into bowl used for seasoning.
+Add broccoli and stir to coat; spread out on a foil-lined baking sheet. • Roast on top rack until browned and tender, 12-15 minutes. • Once broccoli is done, carefully return to bowl used for seasoning.

 • Meanwhile, in a small bowl, combine mayonnaise and remaining chili sauce.
 Add water 1 tsp at a time until mixture reaches a drizzling consistency.
 Season with salt to taste.

 • Heat a drizzle of oil in a medium, preferably nonstick, pan (use a large, preferably nonstick, pan for 4 servings) over medium-high heat.
-Once hot, crack eggs* into pan and season with salt and pepper.
+Once hot, crack eggs* into pan and cover.
 Fry eggs to preference.
+Season with salt and pepper.
 Turn off heat.

-• Fluff quinoa with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings) and season with salt. • Divide quinoa between bowls and top with broccoli, eggs, and smashed cucumber in separate sections.
+• Fluff quinoa with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings) until melted.
+Season with salt. • Divide quinoa between bowls and top with broccoli, smashed cucumber, and eggs in separate sections.
 Drizzle with spicy mayo.
 Garnish with as many remaining sesame seeds as you like and serve.